answerquest/IMD-grid-data-work/README.md

 ### Update: separate temperature tables added
 `imd_temp_data` and `temp_grid` tables contain data and grid locations respectively of just the temperature records.
 They're much smaller in quantity than the rain records, so use these if you only want temperature data.

+## Downloaded data checksums
+- See [sha256_checksum_rain.txt](sha256_checksum_rain.txt), [sha256_checksum_tmax.txt](sha256_checksum_tmax.txt), [sha256_checksum_tmin.txt](sha256_checksum_tmin.txt) files in this repo to see the checksums of the downloaded .grd data from IMD site.
+- This can be used to cross-check data authenticity / detect if there have been changes in the data published in the website after July 2022 when I had downloaded them.
+- It's good practice for the publishing site to publish these checksums next to their data, to give end users a way to ensure there's been no file corruption or middle-player manipulation.
+Recommending IMD site to do this.

 ## Sample notebooks
 Check out the .ipynb Jupyter notebooks (python3 programs) here showing sample code to work with the data in Database once you have it ready.